dredwerkz/dredwerkz/README.md

 ---

-## Some personal projects that got me started in webdev: (One day I might even finish some!)
+## Some personal projects that got me started in webdev: (One day I might even finish them!)

   - 📚 bookmarkd & its backend <sup>// _a School of Code final project_</sup>
     - React